Free Shipping on Orders over $75 to the Contiguous US

 Extending the Growing Season with Shade Cloth

-The growing season for cool weather crops can be cut short by an early wave of warm days.
-Plants like lettuce and broccoli are especially sensitive to warmer temperatures and may begin to bolt (go to flower) prematurely if the daytime temperatures exceed 68 ℉.
+The growing season for cool-weather crops can be cut short by an early wave of warm days.
+Plants such as lettuce and broccoli are especially sensitive to warmer temperatures and may bolt (flower prematurely) if daytime temperatures exceed 68℉ (20°C).
 (2) Hot temperatures and warm soil will result in quicker flowering.

-If you see a series of unusually warm days on the forecast, use a shade cloth over DIY metal hoops to diffuse light and keep the surface of the ground cooler.
+If you see a series of unusually warm days in the forecast, use a shade cloth over DIY metal hoops to diffuse light and keep the ground surface cooler.
 Use a hoop bender and EMT conduit to make custom hoops to fit your bed.
 These hoops can provide support for other fabrics, such as frost blanket or insect netting.

 The shade cloth will also prevent the soil from drying out as quickly and will reduce additional stress on the plants.

-Planting heat-tolerant plant varieties with a shade cloth cover can help extend your typical growing season, resulting in more harvests.
+Planting heat-tolerant varieties under shade cloth can help extend your typical growing season, resulting in more harvests.

 Inside view of high tunnel shaded with shade cloth and a table of seedlings.